-Supplemental pension plan
+Supplemental retirement plan

-All of the named executives participate in our supplemental pension plan (SPP), which is non-registered, unfunded and noncontributory.
+All of the named executives participate in our supplemental retirement plan (SRP), which is non-registered, unfunded and noncontributory.
 It provides benefits that cannot be provided under our Canadian pension plans because of maximum pension or contribution limits under the Income Tax Act.